| Thursday 29 January - Day one |

 Professor Mark Pinkham, Radiation Oncologist, Princess Alexandra Hospital and Icon Cancer Centre, Australia - Access to stereotactic radiosurgery centres across the United Kingdom – an investigation of travel time

-Dr Stephen Robinson, Medical Doctoral Fellow and Clinical Oncology Registrar, University Hospitals Sussex NHS Foundation Trust, University of Sussex, Department of Biochemistry and Biomedicine - Radionecrosis in brain tumours: National insights on care provision and access to bevacizumab in the United Kingdom
+Dr Stephen Robinson, Senior Clinical Oncology Registrar and Medical Doctoral Fellow, Sussex Cancer Centre, University Hospitals Sussex NHS Foundation Trust and University of Sussex - Radionecrosis in brain tumours: National insights on care provision and access to bevacizumab in the United Kingdom

-Dr Sarah Kingdon, Fellow, Tessa Jowell Brain Cancer Mission
+Dr Sarah Kingdon, Clinical Fellow, Tessa Jowell Brain Cancer Mission

 - Radiosurgery for Brain Metastases: From Few to Many — The New Normal?